-- Trash: Searching the trash is available via the API.
+- Trash: Searching the trash is available via the web and the API.

 The default order of the results displayed is based on the relevance score, which is our internal ranking system to predict with results are the most relevant for you based on your query.